GaryLeeONE/f1quickstart/main.md

 - **Overcut**
   Basically the reverse of undercut.
 You're stuck behind your rival and couldn't overtake him.
 You decide to pit **later** than your rival.
 Your rival does his pitstop but couldn't get the new tyres to work immediately, but you managed to squeeze out the final bits of performance on your used set of tyres, so when you eventually complete your pitstop, the lap time differences allowed you to get ahead of your rival without an on-track overtake.

-I believe undercuts are generally much more common, mainly because old tyres are generally supposed to be slower than new tyres, but there are lots of factors that affect tyre performance so it's not always the case.
+I believe undercuts are generally much more common, mainly because old tyres are usually supposed to be slower than new tyres, but there are lots of factors that affect tyre performance so it's not always the case.

 <!-- ## News in the Paddock